maryjohnben/Recipe-tracking-App/README.md

 # Recipe-tracking-App
 ##### - uses React hooks and React to accomplish the goal of adding in various recipies
-<p> Complex usage of React components to achieve the goal
+<p> Complex usage of React components to achieve the desired result.

 <br>
 The project is only available locally.
-Please Clone the project to run it locally.
+Please fork/clone the project to run it locally.

-  Project focuses on frontend components and data is directlg fed go showcase it's React functionality.
+  Project focuses on frontend components and data is directly fed go showcase it's React functionality.
   <br>
 Please see backend projects or full stack projects to see other works.